 While you wouldn't profit from the sale, you also won't wind up with a deficiency judgment against you either.
 Some lenders are willing to enter into short sale agreements to avoid the lengthy and costly foreclosure process.
 A short sale can benefit you not only by helping you avoid a deficiency but also protect your credit by keeping a foreclosure off your record.

-Discuss Your Options With a Nevada Bankruptcy Attorney
+Discuss Your Options With a Nevada or California Bankruptcy Attorney